 In addition, Elia has organized a public consultation for a proposal towards CREG for the exemption from the obligation to procure upward and downward balancing capacity for aFRR separately, including a timing that will force to revisit this decision.
-At the time of writing this implementation plan, the feedback of the stakeholders is not yet known.
+The exemption will be valid until the end of 2021.